Good Food

 - If you don’t want leftovers, pay attention to the quantity of food you’re preparing so you make just enough rather than too much

 - Good food doesn’t have to look good.
-Remember that a good healthy meal can be a mix of all sorts of leftovers (as long as they were made from healthy ingredients)
+Remember a good healthy meal can be a mix of leftovers (as long as they were made from healthy ingredients)

 How To Cook With Leftovers